*Individual results may vary

 What is a “Mommy Makeover?”

-Since motherhood significantly alters two important areas of your body, your breasts and your abdomen, most people think of a “mommy makeover” as a breast augmentation and/or lift, and a tummy tuck.
-The fact is, pregnancy induces so many changes all over a woman’s body, and these changes vary considerably from one woman to another.
-My definition for the term “mommy makeover” is “any procedure or combination of procedures that will either give you back the body you had prior to having children or give you the body that you always wanted and dreamed of, but never had”.
-I think you can even expand this to any woman, not just those who have borne children.
-Why discriminate??
+Since motherhood significantly alters two important areas of your body, your breasts and your abdomen, most people think of a “mommy makeover” as a breast augmentation or breast lift and a tummy tuck.
+The fact is pregnancy induces so many changes all over a woman’s body, and these changes vary considerably from one woman to another.

 How Do You Qualify For A Mommy Makeover?